 4. Drag and drop a node from the top left of the grid.

-Use the IP resolver node or the API resolver node created in the previous step for this guide.
+⚠️ Use the IP resolver or the API resolver node created in the previous step of this guide.

 Saving and Activating the Flow